EdmilsonRodrigues/EdmilsonRodrigues/README.md

 I am now looking for an opportunity for a development role at a new company.

-I am an enthusiast of languages, so I am always giving a look at new languages, and the list of languages I have some domain is a little longer, but, bellow you will see some of the skills that I cultivated the most over the last 6 years.
+I am an enthusiast of languages, both the human and the programming ones.

 ## <b>Skills</b>
 - Go